A new beginning for Mispriced Markets.

 Changing Focus

 One of my favourite investing books is “Reminiscences of a Stock Operator” written by Jesse Livermore, a famous trader from the early 1900’s.
 It is a breezy account of his own experiences in the markets during that era.
-My trading journal posts, I hope, will hit a similar note.
+The posts that I’ve published over the past 6 years, detailing my own personal trades, I hope will hit a similar note.
 Maybe someone 100 years from now will unearth these pages and marvel as I did when I read Mr. Livermore’s book, at how much the world can change even as the core principles of investing and investor behaviour remain the same.

 I look forward to using the time I might have otherwise spent on writing my portfolio updates to continue to grow and evolve this website.
 I’m not completely sure what direction this will take me in, but I hope some people will stick around to find out.